SETIatHCRO/ATA-Utils/FeedSensors/README.md

 This is the datavase schema for the ants database.
 Created with: "mysqldump  -d -B --events --routines --triggers ants > ants.sql"

+## sweepdetpams.rb

+Sweep the full range of PAM settings, saving the detx and detx values for further analysis.
+Creates a file named db_pams_dets.json